DanielSagiv/theone_server/docs/MD_files/SEAT-AI-RECOMMENDATIONS.md

 #### OpenAI Prompt Template
 ```
-Generate a short, compelling recommendation (2-3 sentences, max 150 characters)
-for this table/seat based on the following sentiments:
+Generate a short, precise recommendation (max 150 characters) for this table/seat that combines:
+1. The user's preferences and needs from their COE build request
+2. The table's sentiment data
+3. Why this table matches their specific requirements

+User Preferences/Needs:
+[Extract from COE build text and preferences:
+- Budget: [budget]
+- Party size: [party_size]
+- Location preferences: [location_preferences]
+- Seat/Table preferences: [seat_preferences]
+- Specific preferences: [specific_preferences]
+- Any other relevant user needs from the conversation]

-Sentiments:
+Table Sentiments:
 [For each sentiment, list:
 - Type A (Positive): [sentiment.text]
 - Type B (Consideration): [sentiment.text]]